undreamai/LLMUnity/README.md

 - `Debug` select to log the output of the model in the Unity Editor
 - <details><summary>Advanced options</summary>

-  - `Parallel Prompts` number of prompts that can happen in parallel (default: -1 = number of LLMCharacter objects)
+  - <details><summary><code>Parallel Prompts</code> number of prompts / slots that can happen in parallel (default: -1 = number of LLMCharacter objects).
+Note that the context size is divided among the slots.</summary> If you want to retain as much context for the LLM and don't need all the characters present at the same time, you can set this number and specify the slot for each LLMCharacter object. e.g. Setting `Parallel Prompts` to 1 and slot 0 for all LLMCharacter objects will use the full context, but the entire prompt will need to be computed (no caching) whenever a LLMCharacter object is used for chat. </details>
   - `Dont Destroy On Load` select to not destroy the LLM GameObject when loading a new Scene

 </details>